jamesplease/redux-resource/docs/guides/plugins.md

 ### Changing Built-In Action Type behavior

+Interestingly, the built-in behavior of Resourceful is itself just a plugin.

-Plugins are run **after** the built-in reducer code runs, so you can write plugins that affect the way the reducer transforms the state for built-in action types.
-In the following plugin, we set a property on the store anytime a successful read occurs:
+Additional plugins are run **after** this built-in plugin runs, so you can write plugins that make further adjustments to the state after the built-in plugin.
+In the following plugin, we set a property on the store anytime a successful read
+occurs:

 ```js
 export default function(resourceName, options) {